 Actually, I’m here to tell you otherwise.
 You see, responding to a need is reactive rather than proactive.
-And reactive solutions don’t allow for the same level of planning and are therefore less likely to be as effective and efficient as proactive solutions.
+And reactive solutions don’t allow for the same level of planning and are therefore less likely to be as effective.

 So instead, you should look for a new digital partner when you’re not thinking about redesigning your website.
 Let me explain…